 Join us on our exploration of climate change in Vietnam, as we visit its cities, river delta, and coastal areas.
-Lively floating markets, quiet riverside villages, and the big city of Saigon — the Mekong Delta is the captivating backdrop for this study of climate change.
+Lively floating markets, quiet riverside villages and the big city of Ho Chi Minh — the Mekong Delta is the captivating backdrop for this study of climate change.

-The College of Forestry & Conservation, the Mansfield Center, and the Environmental Studies Department have created a unique study abroad opportunity for students to expand their knowledge and experience of climate change in natural ecosystems in the Mekong Delta region of Vietnam.
+The W.A.
+Franke College of Forestry & Conservation, the Mansfield Center, and the Environmental Studies Department have created a unique study abroad opportunity for students to expand their knowledge and experience of climate change in natural ecosystems in the Mekong Delta region of Vietnam.
 The field-based, experiential classes focus on climate change impacts and adaptation as well as the culture, ecology, economy and history of Vietnam.
-The program will be led by Climate Change Studies Instructor and Program Coordinator Dr. Nicky Phear and is suitable for students of all backgrounds and majors.
+The program will be led by FCFC Professor Jill Belsky and Professor Emeritus Steve Siebert and is suitable for students of all backgrounds and majors.

 The program has two courses taught for both undergraduate credit at the 400-level and graduate credit at the 500-level: